Ünye: Geography

 The town of Ünye provides high schools, higher education and other services to the surrounding countryside, and other industry includes a large cement factory, flour mills, local handicrafts and the port.
 The town has grown in recent decades, acquiring the multi-storey concrete blocks spreading along the coast, typical of so many Turkish towns.
 There are cafes and internet cafes popular with students.
 The cuisine includes the local pizza called pide.

 With its quiet spots for picnics and walking and its excellent beaches Ünye is one of the nicest holiday towns on the eastern Black Sea coast.
 Affordable pensions and camping facilities as well as 2- or 3-star hotels can be found in the summer season.
 There are summer festivals and concerts in July.

+Climate

+Ünye has a humid subtropical climate (Köppen: Cfa).
+The climate is typical of the Black Sea region, warm and wet, although because the hinterland is flatter than most of the coastline Ünye has less rainfall.

 Etymology

 The town's name has evolved from the Greek Oinoe through Oinaion, Unieh, Unie and Unia to the current Ünye.

 History

 The history of Ünye goes back to the Hittite period in the 15th century BC, followed by the Kashkas, Scythians, Milesians, Persians, Pontus and Ancient Roman/Byzantine eras.
 During Greco-Roman times, it was called Oenoe and was a port town of Pontus, at the mouth of the river Genius.

 It was also ruled by Danishmends between 1086 and 1098, 1141-1144 and 1150–1157, Sultanate of Rum between 1188 and 1204, 1214-1228 and 1230–1243, Empire of Trebizond in 1204–1214, 1228–1230, 1243-1297 and 1302-1346 and Emirate of Hacıemiroğlu between 1297-1302 and 1346–1461.

 During the 1290s, the Ünye fortress was built by the Trebizond emperor Ioanni (II.).

 In the year 1806 the Laz attacked Ünye.
-This led to the town being evacuated under the guidance of Bishop Meletios and resetting in Sinope.
+This led to the town being evacuated under the guidance of Bishop Meletios and resettling in Sinope.